Third Sacred War: Conflict in Epicnemidian Locris and Phocis (c. 355 BC)

-The following spring, possibly upon hearing news that the Boeotians were ready to march against Phocis, Philomelos took the initiative and marched into Epicnemidian Locris.
+The following spring, possibly upon hearing news that the Boeotians were ready to march against Phocis, Philomelus took the initiative and marched into Epicnemidian Locris.
 Since the Phocian army would be outnumbered by the whole Amphictyonic levy, it is probable that he sought to defeat his enemies one by one, starting with the Locrians.
 If he could defeat the Locrians, then he was in a position to occupy the narrow pass of Thermopylae and block the union of the Thessalian and Boeotian armies, the main Amphictyonic contingents.
-Philomelos's army thus crossed into Locris, probably using the Fontana pass from Triteis to Naryx, or possibly the Kleisoura pass from Tithronion to the same general area of Locris.
+Philomelus's army thus crossed into Locris, probably using the Fontana pass from Triteis to Naryx, or possibly the Kleisoura pass from Tithronion to the same general area of Locris.
 The Locrians sent a force of cavalry to oppose him, which the Phocians easily defeated.
 However, this battle gave the Thessalians time to pass through Thermopylae and arrive in Locris.
-Philomelos immediately attacked the Thessalians, and defeated them near the town of Argolas, whose location is not definitively known.
+Philomelus immediately attacked the Thessalians, and defeated them near the town of Argolas, whose location is not definitively known.
 Buckler suggests, on the basis of topographical considerations, that the modern village of Mendenitsa must be ancient Argolas.

-Philomelos then laid siege to Argolas, but failed to capture it, and instead pillaged as much Locrian territory as possible.
-The Boeotian army, under the command of Pammenes, then arrived on the scene, and rather than oppose them, Philomelos backed off, allowing the Boeotians to link up with the Locrians and Thessalians.
-Philomelos had thus failed in his strategy of dealing with the Amphictyons separately, and he now faced an army at least equal in size to his own.
+Philomelus then laid siege to Argolas, but failed to capture it, and instead pillaged as much Locrian territory as possible.
+The Boeotian army, under the command of Pammenes, then arrived on the scene, and rather than oppose them, Philomelus backed off, allowing the Boeotians to link up with the Locrians and Thessalians.
+Philomelus had thus failed in his strategy of dealing with the Amphictyons separately, and he now faced an army at least equal in size to his own.
 He therefore decided to retreat before the Amphictyons could bring him to battle, and probably using the Kleisoura pass, he returned with his army to Phocis.

 Battle of Neon

-In response to Philomelos's retreat, Pammenes ordered the Amphictyonic force to cross into Phocis as well, probably by the Fontana pass, in order to prevent Philomelos marching on Boeotia.
+In response to Philomelus's retreat, Pammenes ordered the Amphictyonic force to cross into Phocis as well, probably by the Fontana pass, in order to prevent Philomelus marching on Boeotia.
 The two armies converged on Tithorea (whose acropolis, Neon, gives the battle its name), where the Amphictyons brought the Phocians to battle.
 Details of the battle are scant, but the Amphictyons defeated the Phocians, and then pursued the survivors up the slopes of Mount Parnassos, slaying many.
-Philomelos was injured, and rather than risk capture, threw himself off the mountain, falling to his death.
+Philomelus was injured, and rather than risk capture, threw himself off the mountain, falling to his death.
 Onomarchos, who was second in command, managed to salvage the remainder of the army, and retreated to Delphi, whilst Pammenes retired to Thebes with the Boeotian army.